…continuedThe Chance of Finding Aliens

 This divergence stems in part from different specialists' intellectual backgrounds.
 To a biologist, something that happened just once in 4 billion years is terribly rare.
 Astronomers take a wider view: something that happened once in less than a single planet's lifetime seems reasonable for planets generally.

-Optimists have pointed out that by some estimates, Earth has 1.1 billion good years ahead before it will get broiled to death by the expanding Sun.
+Optimists have pointed out that by some estimates, Earth has been estimated to have 1.1 billion good years ahead before it will get broiled to death by the expanding Sun.
+(Update September 2013: That's now revised to between 1.75 and 3.25 billion years, by a study released by scientists at the University of East Anglia.)
 This is several times longer than the time since the first simple creatures crawled out of the sea onto land.
 If the emergence of intelligence were difficult and rare, the optimists argue, it would not have happened relatively early in the time available for it to do so on Earth.
-Given humanity's early arrival in the long era expected for land life, it seems likely that entirely different intelligent creatures will emerge a few more times in the coming geological ages (and will find our fossils!).
+Given humanity's early arrival in the long era expected for land life, it seems likely that entirely different intelligent creatures will emerge a few more times in the coming geological ages (and they will find our fossils!).
 This argument parallels the one drawn from the rapid emergence of microorganisms on the young Earth.

-Contrary to popular belief, the fact that intelligence has arisen once tells us nothing whatsoever about how often it happens because we ourselves are the one case!
+Contrary to popular belief, the fact that intelligence has arisen once on a planet tells us nothing whatsoever about how often it happens because we ourselves are the one case!
 We are a self-selected sample of one.
-Even if intelligent life is so improbable that it appears just a single time in one remote corner of the universe, we will necessarily find ourselves right there in that corner observing it, because we would have to be it.
+Even if intelligent life is so improbable that it appears just a single time in one remote corner of the universe, we will necessarily find ourselves right there in that corner observing it, because we are it.

 For now, however, fi is one of the most controversial factors in the Drake equation.
 Some scientists believe it is almost certainly next to zero; others are convinced it's close to one.
 There seems to be no middle ground.